Current Weather

 Weather Briefing

-MVFRMae Fah Luang - Chiang Rai International Airport is currently reporting marginal VFR (MVFR) conditions with clear skies and 6 km visibility.
+MVFRMae Fah Luang - Chiang Rai International Airport is currently reporting marginal VFR (MVFR) conditions with scattered clouds at 3,000 feet and 8 km visibility.

 Wind Analysis